LAMAGLearnTête-à-Tête with Fran Siegel and Sandy Rodriguez

 Saturday, December 15 from 1:30 – 3:30 PM

-Here artists Fran Siegel and Sandy Rodriguez talk about the connections and communities of inspiration of their practice, Los Angeles, and their newly commissioned works in the exhibition.
+Here artists Fran Siegel and Sandy Rodriguez talked about the connections and communities of inspiration of their practice, Los Angeles, and their commissioned works in the exhibition.

 About Fran Siegel: